mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 :checkered_flag:**Submit a screenshot showing Node-RED receiving the light values from the Argon and publishing JSON strings to MQTT.
 The MQTT window should be visible in your screenshot.
 Name the file "Node-RED2.jpg".**

 ### Part 6.
-Subscribe to MQTT with Node-RED and write to InfluxDB
+Subscribe to MQTT with Node-RED and write to InfluxDB Cloud

 Finally, to complete our system, we include a time series database named InfluxDB (used by CMU's OpenChirp).
 A time series database is not built on the traditional relational model.
 Instead, each element has a timestamp and the database is optimized to query the data over specified periods of time.